bedrocklinux/bedrocklinux-website/markdown/faq.md

 upon which other Linux distributions are placed.
 Initial ideas for a name were intent on reflecting this fact.
 Other proposed names included "Foundation Linux", "Frame Linux" and "Scaffolding Linux".
-The name chosen has nothing to do with the television show The Flintstones.
+The name chosen has nothing to do with the television show *The Flintstones*.

 ## {id="release\_names"} Where do the release names come from?